Former Sin Embargo Members:

 Chad VanBrocklin - drums, 1993: Kyle managed to talk this respected high school percussionist (who was a year younger than Eric) into drumming for Sin Embargo at that January 22, 1993 gig in Lapeer that Josh Lloyd was not allowed to play at.
 At the time, Chad's band "Anytime Lisa" was on the rocks, and he was open for playing the show.
 A few years later, Chad was the drummer for the moderately large and locally well-known Flint, Michigan-based funk-rock ensemble The Rev. Right-Time & the 1st Cuzins of Funk (which got involved with Atlantic Records in May 1999) from its formation in late 1995 until he left the group in November 1998.
 Kyle had press-related contact with Chad via Rev. Right-Time on and off in 1997-98, but nothing more.
 Sin Embargo found out in May 1999 that Chad was doing session drumming out in Las Vegas and Los Angeles...
 On August 3, 2001, Chad sat in on drums for the Flint-based band "10 Inch Skillet" during their gig at Mo' Doggies in Fenton (which Sin Embargo & Chad's former band "Rev. Right-Time" also played at...)
 Over the past few years, it appears that Chad has remained quite active drumming for various rock bands in the greater Flint area music scene.

 Justin Pasquale - guitar, 1992: An old high school classmate of Kyle's, Justin co-founded Sin Embargo with him and Eric in late July 1992.
 Justin played rhythm and lead guitar and co-wrote the old Sin Embargo number "Goes Down/Killing Babies", which later appeared on Nevertheless.
 Justin quit Sin Embargo on October 25, 1992 due to "creative differences" before the band ever played live.
-After being in and out of a few different unsuccessful small-time Lapeer-based bands between late 1992 and mid-1995 (including "Scarpone", "Electric Sunrize" and "Tin Kitten"), Justin bounced back and forth between Lapeer and Los Angeles, California for a couple of years.
+After being in and out of a few different short-lived Lapeer-based bands between late 1992 and mid-1995 (including "Scarpone", "Electric Sunrize" and "Tin Kitten"), Justin bounced back and forth between Lapeer and Los Angeles, California for a couple of years.
 Kyle and Eric ran into Justin on August 22, 1998 at Lapeer Days and chatted for over a half-hour about music-related stuff for the first time in over three years.
-In May 2000, Kyle heard that Justin was out in Las Vegas "waiting for a record deal".
-Sure enough, in September 2001, Justin joined the Las Vegas-based band Clockwise, which had just been signed to RCA.
-Clockwise toured with the likes of Alice Cooper, Kittie, the Murderdolls, and parts of the infamous Sammy Hagar/David Lee Roth tour throughout 2002.
-However, Justin quit "Clockwise" in the fall of 2002, shortly after their RCA debut Healthy Manipulation was released.
-In early 2003, Justin co-founded a new band in the Las Vegas area called "Drawing Boxes" around the same time as "Clockwise" ended up getting dropped from RCA Records.
-Kyle received an e-mail from Justin in July 2004 "just to say hello".
+In the early 2000's, Justin played in such bands as "Clockwise" (RCA Records) & "Drawing Boxes", amongst others, primarily based out of the Las Vegas area.

 Back to the Sin Embargo Home Page.